MichaelTaylor3D/chia-datalayer-update-notifier/README.md

-# Chia Datalayer Store Watcher
+# Chia Datalayer Update Notifier

 This module provides a utility to watch Chia Datalayer stores for changes in their root hashes.
 When a root hash changes, it signifies that the store has been updated.
 The module then notifies all registered callbacks of the updated store, enabling quick actions based on these changes.